Frozen Pork Dinners Recalled Due To Pieces Of Glass, Plastic

 NEW YORK (CBSNewYork) – Check your freezers.

-Bellisio Foods is recalling more than 173,000 pounds of Boston Market brand frozen pork dinners that may be contaminated with pieces of glass or plastic.
+Bellisio Foods is recalling more than 173,000 pounds of Boston Market brand frozen pork dinners that may be contaminated with pieces of glass, hard plastic, or possibly both.

 The Boston Market Home Style Meals Boneless Pork Rib Shaped Patties With BBQ Sauce & Mashed Potatoes are labeled with Establishment No. 18297 and the following best buy dates: